SirriRyisa/OOP-School-library/README.md

 # OOP-School-

  An imaginary library that helps store books, and give access to a particuar age group and seek permission for student below a particular age.
+This school library app has features to add new students, teachers, new books, save records of who borrowed a book and when the book was borrowed.

 # Getting started